Fabio-A-Sa/Y2S2-LabComputadores/Template/README.md

 }
 ```

 A atualização do estado tem consequências imediatas.
-Do lado do módulo View, o estado do Model é consultado e a partir daí é escolhido o menu:
+Do lado do módulo View, o estado é consultado e a partir daí é escolhido o menu a desenhar no novo frame:

 ```c
 extern MenuState menuState;